Installing Zim Framework is easy. You can choose either the automatic or manual method below:

 zmodule zsh-users/zsh-autosuggestions

-If you want to use our completion module too, instead of using compinit
+If you want to use our completion module too, instead of using compinit directly:

 zmodule asciiship